nanobox-quickstarts/nanobox-laravel/README.md

 # drop into a Nanobox console
 nanobox run

-# where ruby is installed,
+# where laravel is installed,
-ruby -v
+laravel -v

-# your gems are available,
+# your packages are available,
-gem list
+composer show

 # and your code is mounted
 ls
 ```

 ## Now What?
-For more details about running laravel apps with nanobox visit [guides.nanobox.io/ruby/laravel/](https://guides.nanobox.io/ruby/laravel/)
+For more details about running laravel apps with nanobox visit [guides.nanobox.io/php/laravel/](https://guides.nanobox.io/php/laravel/)

 <a href="https://nanobox.io"><img src="https://guides.nanobox.io/assets/quickstart-icons/footer.png" /></a>